 As per the guidance above, we expect all pupils to be back in full uniform in September.
 This includes ensuring ties are worn with shirts, all jumpers/cardigans must have the school logo on, socks in school uniform colours and shoes that are completely black.
-Please see the school uniform policy on the school website and contact the School Office for support in ensuring you have the correct uniform.
+Please see the School Uniform Policy on the school website (http://easthoathly.pioneerfederation.co.uk/) and contact the School Office for support in ensuring you have the correct uniform.
 You do not need to wash your child(ren)'s uniform every day.